toozler/RepData_PeerAssessment2/project2.md

 ## [47] "WINTER STORM"             "WINTER WEATHER"
 ```

+The dataset contains several EVTYPEs that do not match the documentation's list of event tyes.
 For the purpose of this analysis, a few selected event types were corrected.
-Further corrections can be made to the dataset, however, understanding and grouping event types under each event category would be an extensive task.
+Further corrections can be made to the dataset, however, understanding and grouping event types under each event category would be an extensive task and only the following were performed:

 ```r